Free (Ultra Naté song): Background and release

 Naté displayed her singing talent at an early age.
 She sang in church and studied medicine at the university in Baltimore.
 At weekends she went to clubs, where she met house music production team The Basement Boys.
-They started writing songs together, and released the 1991 album Blue Notes in the Basement.
+They started writing songs together, the first one was "It's Over Now", which became a top-70 hit in the UK in 1989.
+In 1991, Naté's debut album, Blue Notes in the Basement, was released.
 After she was dropped from the label, she signed Strictly Rhythm in New York.
 They wanted to release a new album with Naté, and she teamed up with producers and songwriters John Clafone and Lem Springsteen in Mood II Swing.

-Naté was very inspired by "Losing My Religion" by R.E.M. and wanted a rock song that would work in clubs, adding the guitar line at the beginning of the song.
+Naté was inspired by "Losing My Religion" by R.E.M. and wanted a rock song that would work in clubs, adding the guitar line at the beginning of the song.
 The famous riff was played by Woody Pak, a friend of Springsteen.

-The title of the song came up completely random in the process of making a song that everyone could connect to.
+Naté told DJ Mag in 2024, "The inspirations for approaching 'Free' were from R.E.M., 'Losing My Religion' and from a lot of Sheryl Crow, a lot of heavy guitar kind of stuff. [...]
+And we all went in 110% from the rock tip, like from the bottom to the top, from drums on up.
+It was all rock.
+We didn't decide until after 'Free' was done to then put the Mood II Swing signature groove in there.
+That's what made it work in both worlds."
+The title of the song came up randomly in the process of making a song that everyone could connect to.
 Naté co-wrote the lyrics and had written two different versions with two different verses, B-sections, etc. They then started cutting up the best bits of both versions and in the end, it all was put together as the final version of what would become known as "Free".
 Three gospel-singers; Audrey Wheeler, Cindy Mizelle and Khadejia Bass were hired to perform the chorus with Naté.
-American DJ, Little Louie Vega was the first DJ to play the promotional copy of "Free" in clubs.
+Strictly Rhythm sent out test pressings on red vinyl, and American DJ, Little Louie Vega was the first DJ to play the promotional copy of "Free" in clubs.
 From there, the single went on becoming a global hit.
 The gay community saw it as a song about empowerment and made it a huge anthem.